Deeparkrish/emp-portfolio/README.md

   ## Technologies
   * Reactjs:
-  *JSX  :   The Easiest Way to Deploy, Operate, and Scale MongoDB in the Cloud in Just a Few Clicks.
+  *JSX  : A syntax extension of JavaScript.
+It allows us to directly write HTML in React (within JavaScript code). .
   * Bootstrap : Open-source CSS framework directed at responsive, mobile-first front-end web development
   * Service Workers : PWAs can ensure applications work without an internet connection by using Service Workers.They cache and serve data from the browser cache.
   * Web Manifest file(manifest.json): To hold the app’s metadata, to let users’ devices know what they’re installing and how the app should look on